 As you can see, the most important factor in your credit score is your payment history — which is why late payments have a huge negative impact on your credit score.
 Your credit utilization ratio is the second-most important factor that affects your credit score.
 If you are trying to build good credit or work your way up to excellent credit, you’re going to want to keep your credit utilization ratio as low as possible.

 Most credit experts advise keeping your credit utilization below 30 percent, especially if you want to maintain a good credit score.
-This means if you have $10,000 in available credit, your outstanding balances should never exceed $3,000.
+This means if you have $10,000 in available credit, your outstanding balances should not exceed $3,000.
 It’s all right to occasionally make purchases that exceed 30 percent of your available credit, as long as you pay them off within your grace period and avoid turning them into revolving balances or long-term debt.

 The average credit utilization ratio of people with perfect credit scores is 6 percent — so keep that in mind as you calculate your own credit utilization ratio and begin the process of lowering it.

 How can you calculate your credit utilization ratio?

 If you want to calculate your credit utilization ratio, start by adding up all the credit limits on your credit cards.
-If you don’t know your credit limits, you can often find them by logging into your credit card account.
+If you don’t know your credit limits, you can find them by logging into your credit card account.